circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 ```

 #### Operation
-The Round state machine keeps track of the internal state of the consensus algorithm for a given round.
+The Round state machine keeps track of the internal state of consensus for a given round.
 It should be very close to the algorithm description in the original BFT consensus paper.

 #### Output Messages
 The Round state machine returns the following messages to the executor: